Coursework requirements may be satisfied in the following ways:

 - Each Study Guide contains an overview and summary of all textbook chapters, along with a listing of important keywords (with definitions) and self-tests (with answers) on key points.

-- Master of Education and Doctor of Education students are required to complete 4 written assignments for each unit examination in lieu of the 4 multiple-choice unit exams that are required for other programs.
+- Doctor of Education students are required to complete 4 written assignments for each unit examination.

 - Examinations are designed to test the student on the information contained within the preceding chapters.

 Each degree program requires that a Proctor administer the final examination for all Major (or Core) courses and all General Education courses.
+Elective courses may also be assigned a Proctored final examination to meet minimum Proctored examination requirements.
 The purpose of the proctored examination is to verify that the person completing the final examination is in fact, the person who enrolled in the course of study.
 The following points will help provide additional information on the proctored Final Examination:

 - The individual who will serve as the Proctor is selected by the student and approved by the University.
-Typical examples include members of the clergy, job supervisor, co-worker, librarian, counselor, etc. A Proctor can be any reputable person, other than a relative, current CCU student or CCU graduate.
+Typical examples include members of the clergy, job supervisor, co-worker, librarian, counselor, etc. A Proctor can be any reputable person, other than an immediate family member, someone that resides with you, a current CCU student, a former CCU student, or CCU graduate.
+Immediate family is defined as the following: Spouse, Parent, Child, Sibling, Grandparent, and/or Grandchild.

 - The final examination will be sent directly to the Proctor via mail or email.